Christophers27/Noire-Worldbuilding/Game Doc.md

 ## Gameplay

 The gameplay of Noire is similar to the indie game Hades, with a fixed camera angle, attacking with a melee weapon, and dashing to avoid attacks.

+### Lucidity Mechanic

+A core mechanic of the game is the Lucidity mechanic.
+Nilo has three health bars, or states, which represent how lucid they are.
+With one health bar, they are in a Lucid state, and with three, they are in a Deep Dreaming state.
+In different states, Nilo has different core abilities, and the enemies may have different abilities and behaviors, making the game more or less difficult.

 ## Art